 - Precaution for breastfeeding women

 - A breastfeeding mother should consume them in moderation.
-It can be harmful to your baby’s health.
+It’s harmful to your baby’s health.

 5 Side effects of Black Chickpeas